Yarden-Ankonina/Random-graphs/README.md

 - Impelment functions for each characteristic <br/>
 - Impelment bfs algorithm to find the diameter <br/>
 - Run on 500 Graph's with different connectivity chances and look for conclusions.<br/>
+- Make sure program runs in less than 3-4 hours depends on hardware<br/>

 ## Thershold
 - To check connectivity we'll define Threshold = lnv(v)/v if the threshold is less than p - the graph should be connected.<br/>